triasha72/Surrogate-model-learning/READMe.md

 **Result: R² = 1.0 | MAPE = 0.26% from 80 training points**

 The lesson here was that feature engineering matters more than model choice.
-The GP didn't change at all — just how the data was fed to it.
+The GP didn't change at all, it is just how the data was fed to it.

 ![Beam Deflection Results](results/beam_deflection_30samples.png)